Adderall vs Ritalin

 Adderall and Ritalin share a long list of features.

-• Both work fast, often the same day.
+- Both work fast, often the same day, often within about an hour.

-• Both increase dopamine and norepinephrine, two chemical messengers involved in attention.
+- Both increase dopamine and norepinephrine, two chemical messengers involved in attention and self-control.

-• Both treat the core symptoms of ADHD.
+- Both treat the core symptoms of ADHD, improving attention and reducing hyperactivity and impulsivity.

-• Both are Schedule II controlled substances, and both carry the FDA boxed warning about misuse and abuse.
+- Both are Schedule II controlled substances, and both carry the FDA boxed warning about a potential for misuse, abuse, and addiction.

-• Both come in short-acting and long-acting forms.
+- Both come in short-acting and long-acting forms, and both are available as inexpensive generics.

 How they differ